What our life insurance expert says

 Need more help?

-No, you’ll never be asked to have a medical, or even answer any questions about your health.
+No, you’ll never be asked to have a medical, or even answer any questions about your health when you buy an over 50 plan.
 As long as you’re within the age range, you’ll be offered cover.

 No, not usually.
 This is because most policies have a waiting period, also known as a qualification period or moratorium.
 These usually last one to two years.
 If you pass away during this period, you won’t get a pay-out.

 Some policies will offer a return of premium where you’ll get back some, or all, of what you’ve paid into your policy if you die during the waiting period.
 But this isn’t included as standard, so check with your insurer if it’s something you’re interested in.

 If you pass away any time after the waiting period, however, you’ll be eligible for your full pay-out.

 Yes, you should be able to take out standard life insurance up until about 65.